 “Baby it’s cold outside” was our theme song for the past few weeks.
 Like most of Canada we have been enduring really cold weather.
 When you start hearing ominous phrases like “Arctic vortexes” and “Extreme wind chill” you know it’s time for some indoor activities.

-Banish the Winter Blues With Some Fun Indoor Activities
+Banish the Winter Blues With Some Fabulous Indoor Activities

 Spark the Imagination